gowebly/gowebly/README.md

 > - Go backend with **net/http** package;
 > - Server port is `5000`, timeout (in seconds): `5` for read, `10` for write;
 > - Latest versions of the **htmx** & **hyperscript**;
-> - Latest version of the **UnoCSS** (as a CSS framework).
+> - Without any CSS framework (only default styles for example code).

-Typically, created config file contains the following options:
+Typically, a created config file contains the following options:

 ```yaml
 backend: